Professor who found oldest U.S. cave art says there's more

 His team has explored about 1,000 of them so far.
 "We are in the early stages of this, to be honest," he said.

-Cave locations are kept secret because of concerns that looters could damage any archeological treasures that may be inside.
+Cave locations are kept secret because of concerns that looters could damage any archaeological treasures that may be inside.

 By global standards, 6,000-year-old cave art is still relatively youthful.
 Experts say the famous Paleolithic paintings in Lascaux, France, are as old as 20,000 years; other drawings found in Australia and southern Africa are believed to be older still.